JuggleHire/jugglehire.com/README.md

-# Jugglehire.com - Recruitment software for busy founder and Recruiters
+# Jugglehire.com - Recruitment software for busy professionals.
+JuggleHire is specifically designed for small businesses

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.